 - i.
 He/she satisfies the conditions of AU general full admission or he/she had satisfied requirements of conditional admission which are similar to AU conditions . - ii.
 He/she had been in good academic standing, i.e.: his/her Cumulative Grade Point Average (CGPA) is a least 3.0, on a scale of 4.0 or its equivalent, - iii.
-He/she had not been the subject of disciplinary dismissal. - iv.
-He/she was enrolled in a graduate program which is recognized /accredited by the Ministry of Education Higher Education Affairs, UAE.
+He/she had not been subject of an academic or disciplinary dismissal.

+iv.
+He/she was enrolled in a graduate program which is recognized /accredited by the Ministry of Education - Higher Education Affairs, UAE.